Managing asbestos in schools

 - Or you can employ a surveyor to assess your building.

-Where asbestos has been identified by a Surveyor or it is assumed to exist in a school, your school needs to have an asbestos management plan in place.
+Where asbestos has been identified by a Surveyor or it's assumed to exist in a school, your school needs to have an asbestos management plan in place.

 If you identify or assume the presence of asbestos in your school, an asbestos management plan is required.
 An asbestos management plan sets out how the identified asbestos or ACM will be managed.

-You do not need to engage a surveyor to prepare your asbestos management plan.
+You don't need to engage a surveyor to prepare your asbestos management plan.
 You can create your own asbestos management plan as long as you follow WorkSafe guidance.

 All asbestos management plans must be in writing.
 They can be in hard copy or electronic form, as long as the legally required information outlined above is included.